 Operating your shade and wind performance

-The aesthetic appeal of a patio umbrella is a lot easier to assess than its operation ease or resistance to changing wind conditions.
+The aesthetic appeal of a patio umbrella is a lot easier to assess than its operation ease or resistance to changing winds.
 You might not love the idea, but it would be wise to do some homework.
 Who doesn’t like reading product manuals, right?
 Thankfully, many luxury brands have videos showing how to operate their shades and some even have wind tunnel testing in addition to quantitative stress tests.

 How easy is an umbrella to use?